 India is a country of beautiful topography and is composed of a number of mighty rivers flowing along the different parts of the country making water sports common adventure expenditure in the country.
 White water river rafting is one of the most thrilling activities adventurers can indulge in to keep up with their spirit of adventure.
 Navigating through the rough river waters and streams with different degrees of rapids in inflatable boats and paddles is quite challenging and adrenaline pumping.

-Rafting season in Rishikesh is best during the months of September through June.
-River rafting in Rishikesh from Laxman Jhula to Shivpuri in the mystical river Ganga offers rapids in the grade levels one to four making it one of the most exciting places to go river rafting in India.
+Rafting Rishikesh season is best during the months of September through June.
+River rafting Rishikesh from Laxman Jhula to Shivpuri in the mystical river Ganga offers rapids in the grade levels one to four making it one of the most exciting places to go river rafting in India.
 Different stretches of distances from 8 Km, 16 Km to 24 Km are available based on rafters’ preferences.

 Images Credits : goo.gl/tJehHj